mojaloop/documentation/docs/technical/technical/sdk-scheme-adapter/IntegrationBulkFlowPatterns.md

 # Integration Core Banking Systems using Bulk transfers
 There are three patterns that can be used when building the Payer DFSP integrations for bulk transfers.
 1. **Three phase** transfer integration.
 This aligns with the three Mojaloop transaction phases.
 I.e. Discovery, Agreement and Transfer.
-1. **Double API Integration** integration.
+1. **Double API Integration**.
 This pattern is described in detail in the sequence diagram below.
 It involves combining the Discovery and Agreement phases; as the first phase; the results are presented to the Payer for confirmation; following which the Transfer phase is executed as the second phase.
 ![Payer DFSP Double Integration API Flow Pattern](./assets/sequence/PayerDFSPBulkDoubleIntegrationApiPattern.svg)
-1. **Single API Integration** integrations.
+1. **Single API Integration**.
 This pattern is described in detail in the sequence diagram below.
 Here all three phases are combined to produce a single synchronous transfer call.
 ![Payer DFSP Single Integration API Flow Pattern](./assets/sequence/PayerDFSPBulkSingleIntegrationApiPattern.svg)